Supremolink81/GenerativeAutoencoder/README.md

 model to prevent overfitting without the need for more training samples
 or more robust noise.

-For more detailed information, consult the following paper: https://arxiv.org/abs/1305.6663
+For more detailed information, consult the following paper (not any of the authors): https://arxiv.org/abs/1305.6663